Increasing vacuum deposition speed and stability with upstream pressure control

 Eliminate the throttle valve bulk using IVC-Series integrated vacuum controllers

 Using this external pressure sensor in conjunction with the vacuum gauge allows you to most accurately maintain the vacuum chamber pressure, even while changing or adjusting the gases being flowed in.
 This allows for faster application of neutral gases and overall improved system control via the steady pressure levels in the coating environment.

 For setups without an existing vacuum gauge, the IVC-Series pressure controllers eliminate the need for a gauge.
 The IVC-Series directly integrates a high-accuracy vacuum sensor for reliable control as low as 0.01 milliTorr.
 Similarly to the PC-EXTSEN, this device is able to cut out the bulk, complication, and expense of a traditional throttle valve pressure control method.

 These pressure controllers can also be configured with a pneumatically isolated sensor, which can be plumbed directly into your vacuum chamber.
 This sensor allows for precision measurement of the vacuum chamber regardless of the composition of the flowing gas.

 Alicat applications engineers will always recommend upstream pressure control for thin film deposition applications.
 Depending on the parameters of your setup and whether you are looking to design with or without an external vacuum gauge, either a PC-EXTSEN or an IVC-Series pressure controller may be advantageous.

 Pressure controllers with external sensors are able to integrate gauge signals directly while providing upstream control.
 Pressure controllers with integrated vacuum sensors are simple solutions, requiring less equipment in a setup.

-Placing pressure control devices upstream of the chamber in vacuum coating applications saves time, cost, and increases accuracy in vacuum deposition tools.
+In either case, placing pressure control devices upstream of the chamber in vacuum coating applications saves time and cost, and increases accuracy in vacuum deposition tools.